srl-labs/learn-srlinux/docs/snmp/snmp_framework.md

 ### Input JSON Format

 Recall, that SNMP framework is powered by the underlying SR Linux's gNMI infrastructure.
 The `paths` you define in the table mapping file will retrieve the data that the conversion script will work on to create the SNMP MIB tables.

+A thing to note is that the `paths` you define in the mapping file are non-recursive; this means that the returned data will be limited to the immediate children of the path you specify.
+To recursively retrieve data from a path, add `...` to the end of the path, e.g. `/interface/ethernet/...`.

 The uPython script receives data in JSON format, including global SNMP information and the gNMI query results.
 Here is an example of a payload the `if_mib.py` script receives.